eyvindebsen/Eyvinds-Jukebox/README.md

 Also Sids are allowed to unpack almost anywhere in memory, except $c000-c800, and $e000-ffff, ohh and the charset at $3800.

 Stats for SIDs:

 Total size of all SIDS in raw format (without the 126 byte sid header):

 279.470 bytes.

 Total size of packed sids:

 172.032 bytes.

-Thats a sweet save of 107.438 bytes :D
+Thats a sweet save of 107.438 bytes!

 And there are more data to save...

 Just need more SIDs!
 And thats the reason this is Vol 00 :)